HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

  - sessions are invalidated in the client side as a result of the cookie expiring policy.
  This means that a session cookie will always be cosidered valid for the server, posing a security problem if a cookie falls on undesired hands.
-Alternative session stores are invalidated both server side and cliente side.
+Alternative session stores are invalidated both server side and client side.

 Session cookies are good enough for a quick project start, or a personal project.
-But your project starts to grow you should evaluate and choose an alternative according your requirements.
+But as your project starts to grow you should evaluate and choose an alternative according to your requirements.

 Avoiding details will let you go far, but knowing them will let you go further.
 Try to question your dogmas from time to time, because that will let you know your tools better.